martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 New plug-ins can use the shared thread lifecycle and OSPy stop signal.
 When disabling a plug-in, OSPy first sends the stop signal, calls its existing `stop()` function and waits up to five seconds for registered threads.
 Threads that remain alive are reported as an error in Diagnostics and prevent a second copy of the plug-in from starting.
 Existing plug-ins without this interface remain compatible.

 Before import and startup, an automatic static test runs without executing plug-in code or accessing hardware.
-It checks the directory, `__init__.py`, Python source syntax and size, the optional manifest and declared `start()` and `stop()` functions; symbolic links are not followed.
+It checks the directory, `__init__.py`, Python source syntax and size, the optional manifest and, for manifest-based plug-ins, declared `start()` and `stop()` functions; legacy plug-ins without a manifest retain their existing compatibility.
+Symbolic links are not followed.
 An error prevents activation and details are available in Plug-in management and Diagnostics.
+Compatibility, manifest and test information use high-contrast status panels in Plug-in management so they remain readable for both enabled and disabled plug-ins.

 ## Install New Plugin